-I was showing one of my friends my bonsai tree and before I really had time to say much about the tree he said, ‘are Bonsai trees lucky?’.
-I had literally never thought about this before, so I found the answer.
+I was showing a close friend one of my bonsai tree collection and before I really had time to say much about the Ficus he said, ‘are Bonsai trees lucky?’.
+I had literally never thought about this before as someone who doesn’t tend to think much about luck, so I’ve done some research and found the answer.

-Bonsai, although not lucky, to many people symbolises peace, balance and harmony.
+Bonsai, although not lucky, to many people symbolizes peace, balance and harmony.

 When you are cultivating a bonsai, you’re dancing with the life and death of the tree.
 You’re pushing the ability of the bonsai to survive, when you’re wiring, aggressively pruning, repotting and managing the roots of the tree, simply for the idea of creating something beautiful.

 Time plays a huge role in bonsai, much like in humans.
 Our character develops over time, molding us into what we have become today.
 If you step back and look at how trees bonsai trees develop over time, we are extremely similar.
 Scars, weathering, ageing.

 Bonsai, unlike most people think, aren’t some genetically mutated or ‘lucky’ tree that will bring money to your household.
 It’s a carefully, meticulously crafted work of art.
 Art that is pushed to the edge of death, multiple times over a long period of time to create something so beautiful that will most likely outlive its’ owner.

 For me, bonsai brings no luck and that’s never been what it’s about for me.
 I enjoy bonsai for the peace, the relaxation and the creativity.
 Shaping my trees, deliberately scaring my trees, knowing that I am pushing the boundaries of what the bonsai can survive, with the hope of healing the tree and it becoming something greater.
 As crazy as it sounds, when you own bonsai trees for a long time, you’re so in tune with the tree and it’s needs – it’s a beautiful thing.